tarun-ainampudi/deeptest-application/readme.txt

 Another Deep Testing app will be installed and launched automatically.
 Click "Apply" in this new app.

-You will see a confirmation that the application was submitted successfully.
+You will see a confirmation message indicating that the application was submitted successfully.

 Cross-verify the submission by checking the query verification in the original app.